-Policy Metrics HC-1A Explore options to formalize relationships between homestead associations and the Department of Hawaiian Home Lands.
-Completion of research/study # of associations with formal partnership agreements with DHHL HC-1B Provide Departmental guidance, capacity building, and technical assistance to support self-governance by beneficiary organizations. # of programs/classes offered # of organizations participating HC-1C Implement reporting requirements for recipients of DHHL grants to track use of awarded funds. # of staff in grant program to review reports #/% of recipients meeting reporting requirements
+Policy Metrics HC-1A Explore options to formalize relationships between homestead associations and the Department of Completion of research/study Hawaiian Home Lands. # of associations with formal partnership agreements with DHHL HC-1B Provide Departmental guidance, capacity building, Development of guidance and technical assistance to support self-governance by beneficiary organizations. # of programs/classes offered of organizations participating HC-1C Implement reporting requirements for recipients of DHHL grants to track use of awarded funds. # of staff in grant program to review reports #/% of recipients meeting reporting requirements